iuloz/iuloz.github.io/experience.md

         <h3>IT-related</h3>
         <b>Software Developer</b><br/>
         <span>Hiava Oy, Finland</span><br/>
-        <span>01.06.2024 – present</span>
+        <span>01.06.2024 – 05.08.2025</span>
             <ul><br/>
                 <li>
-                    Developing a new web app on Next.js with its API Routes, TypeScript, React, MongoDB, Prisma ORM, Docker and GitHub Actions.
+                    Developed and continuously updated a new web application designed to support smarter production planning in industrial environments by calculating and visualizing metrics and KPIs.
+The application is implemented with Next.js with its API Routes, TypeScript, React, MongoDB, Prisma ORM, Docker, and GitHub Actions.
                 </li>
                 <li>
-                    Worked on existing web app using JavaScript, React, Python, PostgreSQL, Docker and GitHub Actions.
+                    Worked on existing problematic web application and successfully fixed it using JavaScript, React, Python, PostgreSQL, Docker, and GitHub Actions.
                 </li>
                 <li>
-                    Maintaining the Linux server, where the web app is deployed.
+                    Maintained the Linux server, where the web application was deployed.
                 </li>
                 <li>
-                    Collaborating in the group of 3-5 people to set goals, share ideas and help each other.
+                    Collaborated in the group of 3-5 people to set goals, share ideas, and help each other.
                 </li>
             </ul>
             <br/>